0x1001/Python-Course/Course/Lesson_5/readme.txt

-Lesson 5 - NFCC PLL settings parser
+Lesson 5 - String - NFCC PLL settings parser

 In this lesson we continue with text parsing.
 This time I want you to extract PLL settings for different frequencies from given log file.